hannahsheahan/hannahsheahan.github.io/_pages/old_contact.md

 I mostly live in and work from London.

 ## Oxford
-Pre-pandemic I also spent a lot of time in Oxford with the [Summerfield Lab](https://humaninformationprocessing.com/).
+Pre-pandemic I spent a lot of time in Oxford with the [Summerfield Lab](https://humaninformationprocessing.com/).
 I'm also a Research Associate of [Wadham College](https://www.wadham.ox.ac.uk/), where I organise [talks](https://www.wadham.ox.ac.uk/about-wadham/wadhams-people/research-associates) on topics I care about like climate change, Oxford's uncomfortable colonial past, and the intersection of psychology and AI.